cherrynoize/dotfiles/.github/README.md

 `~/.pfp`.
 It can be any picture file with any name, such as `~/.pfp/pfp.jpg`.

-### Environment variables

-There are several environment variables which are used for different purposes.
-I will be making a config file but in the meanwhile

 ## Binaries

 The repo also includes a large collection of shell scripts, some